-Urbinsight Lima is a multi-year project of the Organization of American States’ Sustainable Communities Program.
-Facilitated by USA based nonprofit Ecocity Builders, the project offers a proven holistic urban systems assessment approach and process.
+Urbinsight Lima is a multi-year project USA based nonprofit Ecocity Builders and Peruvian partners, supported to date by funding from the Organization of American States’ Sustainable Communities Program.
+The project offers a proven holistic urban systems assessment approach and process.
 To date, the Urbinsight Lima project is raising awareness and guiding decision-making for more efficient water use, reuse, conservation and watershed management in Lima.

 The EcoCompass, Urbinsight’s educational platform, features a full suite of urban system research and training modules including spatial and non-spatial technologies advanced through an integrated and customizable set of classroom lectures and seminars, labs, and workshops.
 These materials have been developed by Ecocity Builders and adapted for local implementation with an emphasis on a Participatory Action Research framework.
 In Lima, the local focus is on water.